OpenSecuritySummit/oss2018/content/working-sessions/getting-more-women-in-cyber-security.md

 room_layout  :                    #
 room_number  :
-status       : draft              # draft, review-content, done organizers   :
+status       : draft              # draft, review-content, done organizers   : Yasmin Z description  : Why is there a persistent gap when it comes to gender balance in security?
+How can we as security professionals ensure there is a fair chance and representation for all?
-description  :

 ---

-(add intro)

 ## WHY